RyanGreenup/Note-Taking-Tools/auto-complete-tags-vim/Auto-Complete-Tags.md

   + This provides an easy way to insert `#tags`
     + I'll post up a simple **_R_** script to pass `#tags` to [[TMSU](https://tmsu.org/) after exams and put a link here.

+>  This is really written with Linux in mind.

 ## Usage